mmu-webdesign/l4-WPD-web-term-2/rwd-week-5.md

 ## Task 4 - Styling the form

-Start by copyiny the CSS in Derren's [CodePen - FORMS: styling less boring forms](https://codepen.io/wilsondmmu/pen/yMOjra).
+Start by copying the CSS in Derren's [CodePen - FORMS: styling less boring forms](https://codepen.io/wilsondmmu/pen/yMOjra).

 Paste the code into `layout.css` under this comment: